jomweb/CakeImpersonate/README.md

 # Impersonate Component
 A component that stores the current authentication session and creates new session for impersonating Users.
 User can revert back to original authentication sessions without the need to re-login.

-### Warning
+## Warning
-Always double check that you cannot "spoof" other users in the controller actions.
-To prevent hijacking of users accounts that the current authenticated User shouldn't/wouldn't have normal access to.
+Always double check that an attacker cannot "spoof" other users in the controller actions.
+To prevent hijacking of users accounts that the current request User shouldn't/wouldn't have normal access to.
 You should enable [CsfrComponent](https://book.cakephp.org/3.0/en/controllers/components/csrf.html) and [SecurityComponent](https://book.cakephp.org/3.0/en/controllers/components/security.html) in your Controller when loading this component.

-This Plugin does circumvent default authentication mechanisms.
+***This Plugin does circumvent default authentication mechanisms***

-# Requirement
+## Requirement
 1. CakePHP 3.7 and above.

-# Installation
+## Installation
 `
 composer require jomweb/cake-impersonate:"^3.0"
 `

-# Plugin Load
+### Plugin Load
 Open \src\Application.php add
 ```php
 $this->addPlugin('CakeImpersonate');